t-mart/ispee/README.md

 If you wish to change that, update the `-retentionPeriod` option of the VictoriaMetrics service in the [docker-compose.yml](docker-compose.yml) file.
 See
 <https://docs.victoriametrics.com/?highlight=retention#retention> for more details.

+Also, do note that the metrics data is stored in a Docker volume, allowing you to start/stop and recreate the containers without data loss.

 ## Backing Up and Restoring Metrics Data